Daniel81i/YukakoneXSOverlayKeyHook/README.md

-# Yukanone XSOverlay Trigger Listener
+# Yukakone XSOverlay Trigger Listener

 This is a background utility for Windows that listens to **media key inputs from XSOverlay**
 and sends HTTP requests to control **Yukanone's mute ON/OFF** via local web queries.